AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 ![Extension 2][extension2]

 The second extension has the same hardware as the first.
 The difference is, this one didn't show up as nicely packaged.
-It looks like tape holdig the tray covers in place came loose in shipping and allowed everything to slide around.
+It looks like tape holding the tray covers in place came loose in shipping and allowed everything to slide around.

 ![Extension Brackets][brackets]